getzola/zola/docs/content/documentation/content/page.md

 ## Front-matter

 The front-matter is a set of metadata embedded in a file.
-In Gutenberg, it is at the beginning of the file, surrounded by `+++` and uses TOML.
+In Zola, it is at the beginning of the file, surrounded by `+++` and uses TOML.

 While none of the front-matter variables are mandatory, the opening and closing `+++` are required.